 While it’s tempting to call any unwanted plant a “weed,” there are really only a select few weeds that become invasive and problematic.
 And while some folks turn to dangerous chemicals, many weeds are actually resistant to herbicides and respond better to different methods of control.
 With these weed control techniques in your gardening arsenal, weeds won’t stand a chance!

 Mulch is a covering that blocks weed seeds from sunlight so they don’t germinate, inhibits growth underneath itself, and retains moisture.
-Also, mulch provides needed nutrients as it decomposes over time, and moderates soil temperatures.
+Mulch also provides needed nutrients as it decomposes over time, and moderates soil temperatures.

 - Cover the soil between your plants and along rows with mulch to prevent weeds from growing.